What is the 2022 Medicare Part B premium and where can I find 2022 IRMAA income brackets for Medicare Part B and Medicare Part D?

 The Social Security Administration reported that the average Social Security benefit for a retiree would rise by about $90 a month to $1,657 in 2022, while the average benefit for a retired couple will grow from $144 a month to $2,753.
 However, since most Medicare Part B monthly premiums are automatically deducted from Social Security checks, the “real” cash increase each month is far less.
 This follows a disturbing trend of Social Security increases not keeping up with “real” inflation when adjusted for time and the impact of ever-increasing Medicare out-of-pocket expenditures.
 The Senior Citizens League released a report asserting that very premise about a month ago, and you can find it by clicking here.

 2022 IRMAA Tables

 No one likes IRMAA.
-She’s been with us for a little over a decade and first started charging people more for their Medicare Part B premiums in 2007.
-She started charging more for Medicare Part D in 2011.
+It’s been with us for a little over a decade and first started charging people more for their Medicare Part B premiums in 2007.
+It started charging more for Medicare Part D in 2011.

-If you’re turning 65 or considering getting Medicare for the first time in the next few years, you need to pay attention to her.
-IRMAA becomes really important for tax-planning purposes two years before you get Medicare.
-If you’re in a higher-income bracket or are selling a home, just sold a home and will get Medicare in two years or less, you should really work with your accountant or a financial planner to make sure you lower your IRMAA exposure two years before you get Medicare, and every year thereafter.
+If you’re turning 65 or considering getting Medicare for the first time in the next few years, you need to pay attention.
+IRMAA becomes important for tax-planning purposes two years before you get Medicare.
+If you’re in a higher-income bracket or are selling a home, just sold a home, and will get Medicare in two years or less, you should work with your accountant or a financial planner.
+Make sure you lower your IRMAA exposure two years before you get Medicare and every year after that.

 2022 Medicare Part B IRMAA